-There is little doubt that the interest in and appreciation for untreated, coloured sapphires will continue to grow as knowledge and awareness of this truly unique gemstone increases.
-Through online and in-store education, Sorbet Sapphire™ will look to inspire both young and young at heart to appreciate natural beauty and true rarity of a fancy-coloured sapphire.
+There is little doubt that the interest in and appreciation for coloured sapphires will continue to grow as knowledge and awareness of this truly unique gemstone increases.
+Sorbet Sapphire™ looks forward to inspiring both young and young at heart about the natural beauty and true rarity of a fancy-coloured sapphire.

-It is with this very philosophy in mind that Sorbet Sapphire™ has set out on its journey to inspire the individuality in all of us.
-We all have our role to play and by sharing this new found knowledge with our family and friends, it is inevitable that a shift much greater than ourselves will begin.
-Years from today, we will look back and wonder how it was ever possible that we were simply unaware of the untreated, coloured sapphire’s existence and storied history.
-But until then, join the 'Colour Revolution' and be a catalyst for change.
+It is with this very philosophy in mind that Sorbet Sapphire™ has set out on its journey to encourage the individual in all of us.
+In fact, we all have our role to play as a shift much greater than ourselves begins.
+In the very near future, we will proudly look back and wonder how it was ever possible that so many of us were unaware of the coloured sapphire’s very existence and storied history.
+But until then, join us in the 'Colour Revolution' and become a catalyst for true change.

-Sorbet Sapphire™ has therefore chosen to partner with a select group of jewellery retailers, jewellery designers and online partners to begin showcasing its unique collection of untreated, coloured sapphires.
-Each sapphire has been handpicked for its unique colour and natural beauty and has been made available in a variety of shapes, sizes, and colours.
+Sorbet Sapphire™ has therefore chosen to partner with a select group of jewellery retailers, jewellery designers and online partners to begin showcasing its unique collection of coloured sapphires.
+Sorbet Sapphire™ will therefore continue to handpick each sapphire for its unique colour and natural beauty.